shreyanshsinghparmar/competitive-programming/interview-prep/code-studio/dbms/README.md

 * Better data integrity (Data is manipulated in layers different from the end-user client layer)
 * Better data security (Client layer has no access to database)
 * Maintaining and modification won't affect other modules

+## ER Models

+Entity Relationship Diagram (ERD) is a visual representation of different data using conventions that describe how these data are related to each other

+Elements inside rectangles are called entities and elements inside diamonds denote relationship between these entities

+For example, programmer, user and software can be entities and relationships can be create and use.
+Straight lines can be used to connect entities and relationships
+Programmer creates software and user uses the software

+### ER Diagram

+ER modelling is a data modelling technique used in software engineering to produce a conceptual data model of an information system

+Creates a conceptual diagram to represent information in ER model form

+Diagrams created using this model are called ER diagrams, Entity Relationship Diagrams (ERDs)

+### Entity

+Collection of objects

+Entity is an object distinguishable from other objects by a set of attributes

+It may be an 'object' with a physical existence

+Example: In a school database, teachers, students, classes and courses can be entities

+All entities have a set of attributes that give the, identity

+Types:
+* Strong
+	- Exists independently of amy other entity type
+* Weak
+	- Existence depends on another entity type.
+Cannot be identified by it's own attributes
+* Recursive
+	- Occurs in unary relationship.
+Relationships can exist between occurences of same entity type.
+For example an employee can be a manager, but a manager is also an employee that may be managed by other people
+* Composite
+	- Many to many relationship can be converted into one to many by using bridge entity, also known as composite entity.
+Bridge entity is composed of the primary keys of each of the entities to be connected.
+Represented by diamond shape
+* Entity sets
+	- Collection of similar types of entities.
+May contain entities with attrbutes sharing similar values
+	- Example: a students set may contain all students of a school
+	- Entity sets don't have to be disjoint

+### Attributes

+Properties of entities are called attributes

+Attributes of an entity have their values

+For example, student entity may contain attributes name, class and age

+There exist a domain or range of values that can be assigned to an attribute, like name cannot be numeric

+Types:
+* Simple
+	- Atomic, indivisible values
+* Composite
+	- Comprises of other attributes
+	- For example, name may contain first_name and last_name
+* Derived attribute
+	- Does not exist in physical database
+	- Derived from other attributes present in the database
+	- For example, age can be derived from date_of_birth
+* Multi-valued attribute
+	- May contain more than one value
+	- For example, a person can have more than one email address